JaredCorduan/CIPs/CIP-1694/README.md

 #### Registered DReps

 In Voltaire, existing stake credentials will be able to delegate their stake to registered DReps for voting purposes, in addition to the current delegation to stake pools for block production.
 DRep delegation will mimic the existing stake delegation mechanisms (via on-chain certificates).
 Similarly, DRep registration will mimic the existing stake registration mechanisms.
+Additionally, registered DReps will need to vote regularly to still be considered active.
+Inactive DReps do not count towards the active voting stake anymore.

 Registered DReps are identified by a credential that can be either: